 In the 1990s, during the transitional period that followed the collapse of the Soviet Union, Slovakia was a priority country for Swiss aid to Eastern Europe.
 The Swiss federal government provided funds totalling CHF 50 million in support of a series of projects.

 Switzerland has had an embassy in Bratislava since 1999.
-Slovakia's embassy in Switzerland is located in Muri, on the outskirts of Bern, and its consulate is in Zurich.
+Slovakia's embassy in Switzerland is located in Muri, on the outskirts of Bern.